OctopusDeploy/blog/blog/2021-09/safe-schema-updates-3-ci-is-misunderstood/index.md

 ---
-title: Safe Schema Updates - Continuous Integration is misunderstood
+title: Safe schema updates - Continuous Integration is misunderstood
 description: Learn about the principles that define Continuous Integration, and why you should avoid adopting specific practices, without knowing how to use them effectively.
 author: alex.yates@dlmconsultants.com
 visibility: public